Mtrufli/design-system/components/card.md

 # Card Component

-This is the code for a card component that includes an image, a linked title, and a section of text.
-The full card is clickable to activate the link, but the text following the linked title is also still accessible to screen readers.
-Many card components make the entire card a linked object but often that results in the screen reader only reading the link and not reading the content of the card.</p>

-Our organization wishes to use a card display for just text-based content as well.
-It is quite easy to convert the Card with Image by simply removing the "card-image" div.</p>
+A card is generally a block element that contains common elements such as an image, heading, text, metadata, etc. Cards are a great way to display information that has a pleasing layout that also works well on mobile devices.
+General practice is to make the entire card clickable.
+However, that often creates a less-than great experience for some users of assistive tech as it is variable what content will be read.
+We prefer to keep each element separate and use the title of the card as the link.
+Doing it this way also allows people using screen readers to browse the cards by title or by link.

 ## When to Use

-some text here
+Use cards to create a graphically pleasing teaser of content.

 ## When not to use

-some text here
+Do not use cards for a long list of content as a list is more easily scanned and will provide users of assistive technology the expectation of how many items are in the list they are about to browse through.

+Do not use cards when each item contains a number of variables that need to be easily scanned and could also provide a method for sorting or filtering the data set.

 ## Accessibility and Usability

+- Focus Indicator is the same for a mouse hover or keyboard focus.
 - The link is the title of the card.
   - You should make sure to use the proper heading level according to the cards location in your page content.
+  - CSS for the Heading/link should follow already established link behavior for the rest of the site (i.e. color change on hover)
-- Image should contain alt text if information is conveyed by the image.
-It can be changed to use a blank alt attribute in order to skip the image in screen readers.
+- Image should contain alt text if there is information/intent in the image that is not conveyed by the image itself.
+Use a blank alt attribute in order to skip the image in screen readers.
+- Text in the card is read by screen readers and can be selected with a mouse.

 ## HTML and CSS